carveragents/carver/README.md

 ## Usecase

-Most products die not because of lack of smart people but it doesnt fit the customer's ever evolving needs.
-With AI, this will become 10x harder because customer preferences, new products, and new competitors are emering at 10x speed.
-There is a need to understand and engage customers _now_ - not 3 or 6 months from now.
+Most products - opensource or commercial - die not because of lack of smart people but it doesnt fit the customer's ever evolving needs.
+With AI, this will become 10x harder because customer/user preferences, new products, and new competitors/options are emering at 10x speed.
+There is a need to understand and engage customers/users _now_ - not 3 or 6 months from now.
 There is no single source or recipe for this.
 This SDK will help streamline the feed processing with the specific intent of building this intelligence and for integration with LLMs both on the input side and output side.

 ## Installation